AFLplusplus/AFLplusplus/README.md

 case data - from all kind of PNG software.

-If the input format is not known, you can also modify a target program to write away normal data it receives and processes to a file and use these.
+If the input format is not known, you can also modify a target program to write normal data it receives and processes to a file and use these.

 #### b) Making the input corpus unique